Altons/altons.github.com/_posts/2012-12-01-converting-northing-and-easting-to-latitude-and-longitude.md

 </pre></div>

-I have been playing with QuatumGIS but not enough to add something interesting yet so I'll posting about producing shapefiles than could be use on Google maps.
+I have been playing with QuatumGIS but not enough to add something interesting yet so I'll be  posting about producing shapefiles than could be use on Google maps soon.

 I am done for now.